Professional Certificate in Family and Couples Therapy

-- To develop or enhance the competencies of licensed mental health or health professionals in the knowledge of systemic interventions and in the cultural, ethical and legal implications of couples.
+- To develop or enhance the competencies of licensed mental health or health professionals in the knowledge of systemic interventions and in the cultural, ethical and legal implications of couples and family therapy practice.

 - Master in Art, Master in Science or MD degree from an institution of higher education